tinymce/tinymce-docs/plugins/mentions.md

 {{site.requires_5_6v}}

-This option allows you to specify what kind of user interface item to use when displaying the list of users.
-The `name` item will just display the user's name, while the `profile` item can also display an optional image and description.
-Depending on what this option is set to, additional properties may be required for the user object provided via [mentions_fetch](#mentions_fetch).
-Refer to the [User properties](#userproperties) table for more details.
+This option sets which user interface item type to use when displaying the list of users.

+- The `name` item will only display the user's name.
+- The `profile` item will display the user's name and can display an optional image and description.

+For information on the properties required for the user object provided to [`mentions_fetch`](#mentions_fetch), see: [User properties](#userproperties).

 **Type:** `String`